emperorpenguin9/live-chat2.0/README.md

    npm i
    ```

-3. Paste your Publish and Subscribe Keys on `.env.local` file.
+3. Paste your Publish ,Subscribe and Secret Keys on `.env.local` file.

 4. Go to the `live-chat` folder.